 Improved User Experience

 Along with this consistency, you can deliver the personalized experience that customers prefer—and that delivers results.
 According to an e-tailing Group survey, 53 percent of consumers say that it’s important retailers recognize them as the same person across channels.
 Moreover, 80 percent of consumers are more likely to make a purchase when they’re offered a personalized experience.
+A logical UX design process will help you in achieving that.

 More Revenue Opportunities